Dmitri-Sintsov/django-jinja-knockout/docs/views.rst

 with built-in extensible :doc:`viewmodels`.
 By default it supports class-based view ``.get_success_url()`` automatic client-side redirect on success which can be replaced to another AJAX viewmodel handler via overriding this method in derived view class.

+Since version 0.7.1, setting class attribute `ajax_refresh`_ value to ``True`` causes the successful AJAX submission of the form with the inline formsets to refresh the form HTML with just saved values instead of ``.get_success_url()`` redirect to another url.
+That is useful when the additional client-side processing is required, or when the form is the part of some component, like :ref:`macros_bs_tabs` tab.

 Zero or one related form is supported and zero / one / many of inline formsets.
 Adding / removing inlie forms is supported via Knockout.js custom bindings with XSS protection.
 HTML rendering usually is performed with Bootstrap 3